435-590-9498

 Galaxies, star-birth & star-death nebulae

-H2G2 Eponym: The Total Perspective Vortex (TPV) is a mental torture chamber designed to give you "some since of proportion" namely to inflict life-changing humility by showing the entire Universe and your insignificance within it.
+H2G2 Eponym: The Total Perspective Vortex (TPV) is a mental torture chamber designed to give you "some sense of proportion" namely to inflict life-changing humility by showing the entire Universe and your insignificance within it.
 Zaphod, one of its few survivors, took away from the experience that there were a lot of beings in the Universe that needed to meet him.

 Analogy: Dark Rangers emphasize both the humbling AND the empowering aspects of astronomy.
 While world leaders can always benefit from a healthy dose of humility, most humans get more inspiration from how the power of science can reason out the seemingly unknowable.
-Therefore we strive to make sure each peek into our TPV inspires both at the same time.
+Therefore, we strive to make sure each peek into our TPV inspires both at the same time.

 Picture